Achmore, Isle of Lewis - Loch Urabhal

 The Sluagh are a fairy host that travel across the sky to the land of the ever young, Tir-nan-Og.
 A couple of hunting hounds belonging to the Sluagh are said to have landed in Benbecula briefly before heading off on their travels.

 Borerary, St Kilda - Exact location not known

 During one dark and stormy evening one of several men sheltering in a hut wished that he had a fat ox.
 No sooner had he wished for one, there could be heard a bull just outside.
 However, all in the hut were too terrified to look and see what had appeared.
 It was only next morning when they ventured out, they found plenty of cloven hoof track but no sign of what had left them.

 Bragar - Old mill (may no longer exist)

 Two brothers worked in the mill.
 One brother would work while the other slept.
 One day, the working brother watched a figure, who he recognised as another one of his brothers who had recently died, walk over to the sleeping brother and kiss him before disappearing.
-The brother who slept died a few days later.
+The brother who received the kiss died a few days later.